KSP-KOS/KOS/doc/source/structures/vessels/stage.rst

     :access: Get
     :type: :struct:`List`

-    This is a collection of the available :struct:`Resource` for the current stage.
+    This is a collection of the available :struct:`AggregateResource` for the current stage.

 .. attribute:: Stage:Resourceslex